Undergraduate Program Menu

 The minor in Sustainability focuses on the central principles of sustainable development: the environment, the human social system, and the economic system.
 Using a systems lens, students in this minor learn about the ethical, practical, and innovative approaches to balance the need for human consumption and development with environmental and social equity.
-Studying principles of sustainability involves an interdisciplinary skill set (see the learning goals to the lower right).
+Studying principles of sustainability involves an interdisciplinary skill set (see the learning goals further down on this page).
 Careers in sustainability are vast and include (but are not limited to): environmental protection, engineering and design, business management and planning, human dimensions of resource use, etc.

 After completing the Sustainability Minor program, students will gain competency in the following areas: 1.
 Foundations, 2.
 Areas of Inquiry, and 3.
 Practicum.

-Wondering how to fit this to your major?: How to incorporate this minor into your specific major...
+- Wondering how to fit this to your major?

-Wondering what can you do with a Sustainability Degree?
-Read this.
+- Wondering what can you do with a Sustainability Degree?

 A. Introduction to sustainability (11:374:299) 3 cr.